-Jurisdiction/region/antitrust authority Antitrust statement/development Source Lithuania Lithuanian Competition Council (LiCC) The LiCC has published a letter to the Government warning against price regulation for essential goods and services, highlighting the concern it could increase the problem of shortages and lead to increased exports from companies seeking of higher prices.
-The LiCC has warned the Dental Chamber and its members against coordination of prices during the pandemic.
-The warning is in response to an announcement by the Dental Chamber that dentists may charge consumers for the cost of buying protective equipment.
-The LiCC has encouraged food and beverage suppliers to report any Regulating prices will undermine economy, Lithuanian watchdog warns, Mlex (25/03/20) Press release (in Lithuanian), LiCC (27/04/20), plus PaRR summary Press release (in Lithuanian), LiCC (28/04/20), plus Mlex summary pressure they are facing from large food retailers.
+Jurisdiction/region/antitrust authority Antitrust statement/development Source response to an announcement by the Dental Chamber that dentists may charge consumers for the cost of buying protective equipment. - The LiCC has encouraged food and beverage suppliers to report any pressure they are facing from large food retailers.
 The LiCC notes the risk that retailers may be abusing their bargaining power vis-à-vis such suppliers in the context of the Covid-19 pandemic.
-Luxembourg Luxembourg Competition Council (LuCC) The LuCC has said that it will not take enforcement action against companies coordinating as part of national and local schemes to ensure the supply of essential supplies to customers so long as such temporary measures are proportionate and reasonable to meet the objective of security of supply, are in the public interest, contribute to the well-being of consumers, respond to critical requirements imposed by the Covid-19 pandemic and last for no longer than is necessary.
+Press release (in Lithuanian), LiCC (28/04/20), plus Mlex summary Luxembourg Competition Council (LuCC) The LuCC has said that it will not take enforcement action against companies coordinating as part of national and local schemes to ensure the supply of essential supplies to customers so long as such temporary measures are proportionate and reasonable to meet the objective of security of supply, are in the public interest, contribute to the well-being of consumers, respond to critical requirements imposed by the Covid-19 pandemic and last for no longer than is necessary.
 Companies should assess whether measures meet these criteria themselves but may approach the LuCC for guidance.
 The LuCC has warned that this does not give companies carte blanche to coordinate outside of those parameters, in particular companies should not exchange confidential future pricing or strategic information, exclude smaller rivals from cooperation and measures should not be designed to achieve a commercial benefit.
 It has also noted that the crisis should not be used to inflate, for example, the price of face masks or hand sanitiser.
 The LuCC has also stressed that its guidance does not bind the EC nor does it offer protection against private litigation.
-The LuCC announced that despite monitoring the prices and competitive conditions for the supply of facemasks and disinfectant (01/04/20) Marché des masques de protection et de gels hydro-alcooliques, LuCC (16/07/20)
+The LuCC announced that despite monitoring the prices and competitive conditions for the supply of facemasks and disinfectant during the pandemic, it found no indication of anti-competitive conduct.
+(01/04/20) Marché des masques de protection et de gels hydro-alcooliques, LuCC (16/07/20) Moldova Competition Council The Competition Council has warned companies against colluding to increase prices or abusing their dominant position.
+The Competition Council has launched a pro-leniency campaign encouraging companies to come forward with evidence of any anti-competitive cartel agreements amidst the coronavirus pandemic.
+Press release (in Moldovan), Competition Council (23/03/20), plus PaRR summary Press release (in Moldovan), Competition Council (09/06/20), plus PaRR summary